-The Conservation Law Foundation, an opponent of the power plant and in intervenor in the application process, argued that the loss of the CSO and a refusal by ISO New England to permit Invenergy from bidding either of its two turbines into upcoming CSO auctions means that the 1,000-megawatt project isn’t necessary to meet current and future electricity needs.
+The Conservation Law Foundation, an opponent of the power plant and in intervenor in the application process, argued that the loss of the CSO and a refusal by ISO New England to permit Invenergy from bidding either of its two turbines into upcoming CSO auctions means that the nearly 1,000-megawatt project isn’t necessary to meet current and future electricity needs.

 Invenergy noted, however, that FERC made it clear that “need” was not the conclusion of the ruling and referred to FERC’s own words in the decision letter.
 “Our decision to accept ISO-New England’s request and deny Invenergy’s waiver should not be construed as a determination by the commission that the Clear River project is not needed, as that question is not before us.”

 In a press statement, Conley noted that Invenergy was showing its commitment to the Burrillville power plant by announcing a new project with the Massachusetts gas and electric distribution company Eversource.
 The work expands Eversource’s transmission network across the border from Burrillville in Massachusetts and Connecticut to handle the added load of electricity.

 The Energy Facility Siting Board is scheduled to hold a status hearing on the Burrillville power plant on Nov.
 27. The regular hearings are scheduled to resume Dec.
 5 at the office of the Public Utilities Commission, 89 Jefferson Blvd. in Warwick.

 Join the DiscussionView Comments